xpdota/event-trigger/README.md

 Code documentation (auto-generated) is now available [here](https://xpdota.github.io/event-trigger/master/javadoc/allclasses-index.html) (replace `master` in the URL with the branch you are using).

+There is also a [website for Triggevent](https://triggevent.io/) now!

 # Triggevent

 Triggevent is a comprehensive FFXIV addon that provides triggers, overlays, log analysis, and more.
 Triggers can even